 Take a commonly searched item and give students suggestions within that umbrella.
 You may understand aspects or connections to the students’ frequent Internet haunts better than they do.
 If not, encourage students to seek help from parents or other teachers.

 What students seek out and what they do in their free time is probably what they should write a speech about.
 It may take creativity, but students will develop a speech topic.

 Students should become “mini experts” on their speech topics; therefore, choosing a topic that they know or will enjoy learning is paramount.
 The next step is to find that balance between a huge topic and an appropriately narrowed one.
 Then you can flesh out the ideas with a few well-placed speech activities.
-After awhile, finding speech topics for students is fun, and a great way to build authentic relationships.
+After awhile, finding speech topics for students is fun and a great way to build authentic relationships.
 Finally, finding speech topics for students can set secondary public speaking students up for success.

 Looking for more public speaking lessons and ideas?
 Sign up below, and I’ll send you six public speaking activities for free.